-The primary treatment for patients that are affected by cataracts is surgery.
-Cataract surgery can either be performed manually or with a bladeless laser, and during the procedure the old, cloudy lens is removed, and a new, artificial lens is put in it’s place.
+The primary treatment for patients who are affected by cataracts is surgery.
+Cataract surgery can either be performed manually or with a bladeless laser, and during the procedure, the old, cloudy lens is removed and a new, artificial lens is put in its place.

 What does the cataract surgery process look like?

 Whether you have a cataract in one eye or in both eyes, surgery is typically only performed on one eye at a time so that a patient is not trying to recover from surgery in both eyes at the same time.